deboragoncalves/test-2SOW/README.md

 ##### npm run server

-### 2. Open http://localhost:3000/ to see the project and also open http://localhost:5000/usuarios to see the data base (JSON).
+### 2. Open http://localhost:3000/ to see the project and also open http://localhost:5000/usuarios to see the data base.